cooper/juno/README.md

 juno comes with a working example configuration.
 So if you want to try it with next to no effort, just copy `etc/ircd.conf.example` to `etc/ircd.conf`.
 The password for the default oper account `admin` is `k`.
+You'll want to change that.

-The configuration is, for the most part, self-explanatory.
-Anything that might be questionable probably has a comment that explains it.
-Explanations of all options are available in the [configuration spec](doc/config.md).
+The config is for the most part self-explanatory, but the [configuration spec](doc/config.md) has all the details.

 Note that, because juno ships with a configuration suitable for fiddling, the default values in the `limit` block are rather low.
-A production IRC server will likely require less strict limits on connection and client count, for example.
+A production IRC server may require higher limits on connection and client count, for example.

 ## Operation